Where you can prospect and fossick

 Mining, prospecting or retention licence areas, but not exploration licence areas (other than Crown land where recreational prospecting is banned - see below)

 Consent must be sought from the licence holder.
 This consent is additional to any other requirements in this table.
-These licence types can be found on Mining Licences Near Me.
+These licence types can be found on Resource Licences near me.

 |Need to check with the Commonwealth land manager.|